+Email - planning.policy@rochford.gov.uk

-- Online using the Council's online public consultation system for planning policy available at https://rochford.oc2.uk/ - Email planning.policy@rochford.gov.uk - Post Planning Policy, Rochford District Council, Council Offices, South Street, Rochford, Essex.
-SS4 1BW. - 2.14 For less formal public consultations, the Council may utilise a simple webform as an alternative to the online public consultation system. - 2.15 The Council cannot take a written record of comments over the telephone as they cannot be verified as a true record of the consultee's opinion.
-Officers will, however, scribe for people who cannot make comments on their own due to literacy or disability issues. - 2.16 Comment forms will normally be provided in paper or Word document format on request.
-Respondents will be encouraged to use these particularly during the presubmission stage, as this will assist respondents in structuring their comments around the specific tests (in relation to soundness and legal compliance for the new Local Plan). - 2.17 Comments must be made during the prescribed consultation period.
+- Post Planning Policy, Rochford District Council, Council Offices, South Street, Rochford, Essex.
+SS4 1BW. - 2.13 For less formal public consultations, the Council may utilise a simple webform as an alternative to the online public consultation system. - 2.14 The Council cannot take a written record of comments over the telephone as they cannot be verified as a true record of the consultee's opinion.
+Officers will, however, scribe for people who cannot make comments on their own due to literacy or disability issues. - 2.15 Comment forms will normally be provided in paper or Word document format on request.
+Respondents will be encouraged to use these particularly during the presubmission stage, as this will assist respondents in structuring their comments around the specific tests (in relation to soundness and legal compliance for the new Local Plan). - 2.16 Comments must be made during the prescribed consultation period.
 Anonymous or confidential comments cannot be accepted.
 Late comments may be accepted in exceptional circumstances at the Council's discretion but may not be formally logged on the Council's consultation database.
-Any comments that are offensive, threatening, obscene, racist or illegal in any other way will not be accepted. - 2.18 All comments accepted as duly-made will be logged on the Council's online public consultation system and will be available to view at the earliest opportunity.
+Any comments that are offensive, threatening, obscene, racist or illegal in any other way will not be accepted. - 2.17 All comments accepted as duly-made will be logged on the Council's online public consultation system and will be available to view at the earliest opportunity.